ardabasoglu/directiq-rest-api-doc/README.md

-# DirectIQ Rest API Documentation
+# DirectIQ Rest API Document

-Hello, welcome to the DirectIQ REST API documentation page.
-You'll find the necessary info here to get you started to use the functions you need.
+Welcome to the DirectIQ RESTAPI document.
+You can use our API to access DirectIQ data endpoints, which can get information on contacts, contact lists, templates, campaigns and reports in your account.

+## Getting Started

+To connect to the API with basic auth you need the following:

+* Secure URL pointing to a Bigcommerce store
+* Username of DirectIQ account
+* API key for the user